juliohm/HUM/README.md

 Reservoir Characterization and Real Time Updating*.
 It's made available under the [GPLv3 license](LICENSE).

-For any questions or suggestions, please contact [Júlio Hoffimann](mailto:julio.hoffimann@ufpe.br).
+For any questions or suggestions, please open an issue.

 Dependencies
 ------------